 A member of The Bureau of Investigative Journalism’s “Bureau Local” network, Umar has recently worked on collaborative journalism projects relating to issues around voter power, council spending and council property.
-When it comes to a new patch, Umar is able to quickly learn and write about anything from Gaelic games to motorsport.
+When it comes to a new beat, Umar is able to quickly learn and write about anything, whether that’s Gaelic games to motorsport.

 He has also interviewed some of the biggest names in the world of sport, journalism, technology and politics, including Jim Rosenthal, Louise Goodman, Williams F1 Team, Petra Kvitova, Appian CEO Matt Calkins, Chris Dancy, Richard Burden MP and more.

 When it comes to awards, Umar is no stranger to being recognised for his hard work.
 He has won a number of different awards which include: